 LaDeija Luckey, Sister to Sister Youth, 2017 to the Present

 For Adult Women

-We connect monthly with our neighborhood women to effectively educate and empower them with knowledge to become resourceful.
+We connect weekly with our neighborhood women to effectively educate and empower them with knowledge to become resourceful.
 Resourcefulness for our women, our mothers can result in self-efficacy which will help to transform their lives.
-Sister to Sister adult monthly meetings topics address the socioeconomic challenges identified in the most recent Community Health Needs Assessment Data.
-Our presentations and discussions encourages meaningful dialogue on social determinants of health that are relevant to our neighborhood families.
+Sister to Sister adult weekly meeting topics address the socioeconomic challenges identified in the most recent Community Health Needs Assessment Data.
+Our presentations and discussions encourage meaningful dialogue on social determinants of health that are relevant to our neighborhood families.
 Examples are financial literacy, housing, skill development, maximizing access and utilization of mental and physical healthcare, culturally engaging fitness and local nutrition.
 Critically important are our discussions and open dialog regarding Adverse Childhood Experiences (ACES), adult trauma, economic stress and the hardship on our families.
 We converse about challenges of self-managing their health and their children’s health especially in areas of diabetes, high blood pressure and asthma with goals of identifying resolvable solutions for management.